hmaowo/JS101/JS 109/Topics.md

 - **Mutable**: means a type of variable that can be changed.
   -  Objects and arrays (which are also objects) are **mutable** -  it has parts that can be altered.
 - Variables declared using `const` are not necessarily immutable.
 If you declare an object with `const`, the object's properties can still be changed.
 However, the variable identifier cannot be reassigned to a different value.
+  - `Const` prohibits changing what `const` points to, but does not prohibit changing the `const` object properties.
+  - we can't reassign an object declared with `const`, but we can still mutate it (add and change the properties of the object).

 <u>loose and strict equality</u>